-As for Maroubra itself, there is an amazing little beach and a salt water pool and not a lot else.
-A few very expensive cafes dotted along the front are the only other attraction so you have to head out of Maroubra in order to do anything.
-I discovered this after having wandered around for an hour or two on my first day.
-Thankfully there is a good bus network passing through and very cheap tickets so my second day couchsurfing I headed to Bondi beach just up the coast.
-I had to swap buses at Bondi junction which was shopping central so I wandered around for a while but only window shopping for me.
+If you’re looking for a little more then you have to head out of Maroubra.
+I discovered this after having wandered around for an hour or two on my first day but thankfully there is a good bus network passing through and very cheap tickets so my second day couchsurfing in Maroubra I headed to Bondi beach just up the coast.
+I did have to swap buses at Bondi junction which is shopping central so I wandered around for a while but only window shopping for me.
 It was a very sunny day so I spent some time down at the beach and even went for a swim but the waves were a little fierce for swimming once the wind picked up.
 The surfers seemed to enjoy it though!